 We are absolutely obsessed with this peanut butter banana smoothie!
 My 11-year old daughter created it and if you make it on the thicker side, it tastes just like soft-serve ice cream.
-Let me tell you all of the reasons why this smoothie is our new favorite:
+Let me tell you all of the reasons why this smoothie is our new morning and snack time favorite:

-- It’s protein packed – Between the protein in the chocolate protein powder and milk, you’re looking at a whopping 25 grams of protein.
-A great way to start the day!
+- It’s full of protein rich foods, making it very filling.
+Between the protein in the chocolate powder and milk, you’re looking at a whopping 25 grams of protein.
+You won’t be hungry for anything else until lunch!

 - It’s perfect for customizing – Make this smoothie your own!
 You really can’t go wrong!
 Use your favorite milk, your go-to protein powder and feel free to bulk up the nutrients by adding a handful of spinach.